 - Can you do your interactive read aloud during science instead of during your literacy time?

-When I started to get creative, I found plenty of time to implement guided reading.
+When I started to get creative, I found plenty of time to implement reading small groups.

 Prepare for lessons before students arrive at the table

-I know we teachers plan and plan, but make sure you plan and grab everything you need for guided reading before it’s time to start.
-This will save you precious minutes and make guided reading much less stressful.
+I know we teachers plan and plan, but make sure you plan and grab everything you need for your reading small groups before it’s time to start.
+This will save you precious minutes and make small group much less stressful.
 Have your materials organized and guided reading tools easy to grab.

 Create a schedule for your literacy block and stick to it (for a little while)